FirmoDaniel/Total_Health_At_Home/README.md

 * I want to make a purchase without signing in.
     1. Although new users are encouraged to register by signing in and verifiying their email to gain access to a wellness element, registeration is not necessary to make a purchase.
-    2. User are also reminded that by registering the site can save their info in a custom profile page, as well as allow them to review the site and their purchased products.
+    2. Users are also reminded that by registering the site can save their info in a custom profile page, as well as allow them to review the site and their purchased products.
     3. Upon adding an item to their bag, a user is alerted via a toast message and given the option to navigate directly to the checkout, or remain on their current page.